chrisbecker386/MealPlaner/README.md

 - generate shopping list
 - share the mealplan from user to user
 - share receipes from user to user
-...
+- and more

-For now this is my mvp.
+For now this is the mvp.